What You Can Do

 - Once a tree becomes infested it will die unless you are able to treat it soon after it becomes infested.

-Treatment needs to occur in April-May.
+Treatment needs to occur in spring to early summer.
 If you hire a contractor, they need to be licensed as a Commercial Applicator by the Colorado Department of Agriculture.

 - Monitor your trees and look for thinning in the upper canopy